BY MERRY SUE BAUM

 There is a shortage of nurses across the country, and New Jersey is no exception.
 The demand is high throughout the Garden State, but it is especially acute in Essex County.
 An aging workforce, COVID burnout, and a lack of support for nursing education are among the reasons for this shortage.

-Marguiles first thought about giving the gift when her husband became ill and needed in-home nursing care.
-Many of the nurses who came into the couple’s home were from far-away places like Uganda.
-They told moving stories of coming to the U.S. and joining the health care field.
-Marguiles knew that about a quarter of the Newark population lives in poverty and can’t afford to go on to college, even though many are bright enough.
+Yudowitz first thought about giving the gift when her husband became ill and needed in-home nursing care.
+Some of the nurses who came into the couple’s home were from far-away places like Uganda and they shared with her moving stories of coming to the U.S. and joining the health care field.
+Yudowitz knew that about a quarter of the Newark population lives in poverty; graduates from area high schools may be qualified but lack the resources to go on to college.
 She decided to help change that.

-At her graduation, she was presented her scholarship by Kyle D. Warren, PhD, MAE, senior vice dean of administration and student affairs, School of Nursing and associate vice chancellor of student affairs, Rutgers Health.
-In June 2024, he was keynote speaker at Weequhaic’s graduation ceremony where he presented two additional scholarships.
+At her graduation, Jimohkuku was presented with her scholarship by Kyle D. Warren, PhD, MAE, who serves as senior vice dean at the School of Nursing and associate vice chancellor of student affairs for Rutgers Health.
+Warren also attended the school’s June 2024 graduation ceremony, where he presented Yudowitz scholarships to two more recipients.

 “When I received this scholarship, my family and I were more than overjoyed,” says Jimohkuku.
 “It is a career path opener, allowing me to strive for my goal of being a nurse without the stress of financial worries.”